drjbrn/auth-page-demo/README.md

 # auth-page-demo

-This project is a demo version of a registration and login system developed with React using create-react-app.
+This project is my first attempt at using React and is a demo version of a registration and login system developed with create-react-app

 The project consists of four pages:
 - home page,